DeepAI-Research/Simverse/README.md

 https://github.com/RaccoonResearch/blendgen/assets/18633264/54346aa8-fde4-4c11-b210-52525082a650

 *Medium wide shot, orbiting subject The Moon to the right.
 It's mid-day and the sky is clear.
-The background is a small airstrip with a few planes parked.*
+The background is an air museum with a few planes parked.*

 Blendgen creates synthetic data that is usable for generative video and video captioning tasks.
 The data consists of videos and captions.
 The videos are generated using Blender, a 3D modeling software.